wuwowuyi/Fine-Tuning-Language-Models-from-Human-Preferences-Pytorch-Implementation/Paper.md

 x is sampled from Bookcorpus, starting and ending with a period.
 Rejection sampling is used to ensure there is a period between continuation tokens 16 and 24 and then truncate at that period.
 During RL fine-tuning, we penalize continuations that don't have such a period by giving a fixed reward of -1.

 We dynamically adjust $\beta$ to obtain a KL of 6 nats for descriptiveness and 10 nats for sentiment.

 ![sentiment compare to ref](/static/sentiment_compare_to_ref.svg)

 ![descriptiveness compare to ref](/static/descriptiveness_compare_to_ref.svg)

 ![human evaluations for continuations](/static/human%20evaluations%20for%20continuations.png)

+### Summarization
+$x$ is sampled from CNN/Daily Mail or the TL;DR dataset, truncating up to 500 tokens at the last newline article, and add a "\n\nTL;DR:" suffix (and for CNN/Daily Mail, a "Article:\n\" prefix.

+$\pi$ responds with up to 75 tokens.
+T=0.5 for CNN/Daily mail, and T=0.7 for TL;DR. If there is no newline token between 55 and 75, set the reward score to -1.
+KL coefficient $\beta=0.1$ for CNN/Daily mail and $\beta=0.03$ for TL;DR.

+Model baselines
+* the zero-shot pretrained language model
+* supervised fine-tuned
+* lead-3 baseline
+* supervised + RL fine-tuned
+* purely RL fine-tuned

+Two sets of numerical results: human evaluations and ROGUE.

+ROGUE results suggest that
+* online data collection is important for best performance
+* more human labels, better results
+* supervised + RL finetuning is the best

+Human evaluations use 1024 samples with majority vote of 3 labelers per sample.
+Here is picture is different, though also significantly noiser.
+(Here the 60k pure RL model beats the supervised + RL tuned model ?)

+Copy behavior:
+* Purely RL tuned copy whole sentences 71% of the time for TL;DR and 98% for CNN/Daily Mail, and varies on what it copies from.
+* Supverised + RL copies only 6% and 30% for TL;DR and cnn/dm.

+## Challenges
+* Online data collection is hard
+* Sharing parameters between reward model and policy causes overfitting
+* Ambiguous tasks make labeling hard
+* Bugs can optimize for bad behavior